 Customers may access one or more types of loan products available from Craft3.
-However, no single customer (individual, business, or principal) may access from Craft3 more than \$10,000,000.
+However, Borrower Exposure Limits are based on the sum of all existing Craft3 principal balances and unfunded commitments.
+No single customer (individual, business, or principal) may access from Craft3 more than \$10,000,000 or \$5,000,000 in unguaranteed loan exposure or committed government takeout.